relesbao/php-service-skeleton/README.md

-PHP SKELETON FOR A SERVICE ORIENTED ARCHITECTURE
+PHP SERVICE SKELETON
 ================================================

+Skeleton application based on the Silex Framework to run php applications on a service based architecture.

 ## What do you need to get started: